-Recently, notorious copyright Plaintiff Strike 3 Holdings filed 55 new Federal lawsuits in Connecticut (2 cases), District of Columbia (3 cases), Maryland (25 cases), and Virginia (25 cases).
+Recently, notorious copyright Plaintiff, Strike 3 Holdings, filed 14 new cases in Illinois (8 cases) and Michigan (6 cases).
 Normally, handling so many lawsuits at once would be a daunting task, but it’s standard practice for Strike 3.
 Each lawsuit is nearly identical, alleging that an investigator recorded an IP address infringing on Strike 3’s copyrights by downloading Vixen, Tushy, or Blacked films through BitTorrent networks.
 They then ask the courts to grant a subpoena for the name of the internet account holder behind the IP address.

 Motions to Quash

-When an internet service provider, such as Comcast or Verizon, receives the subpoena, they’re obligated to alert the subscriber.
+When an internet service provider, such as AT&T U-verse, Frontier Communications, or RCN, receives the subpoena, they’re obligated to alert the subscriber.
 This is when most people find out about the lawsuit and the need to file a Motion to Quash to challenge the subpoena.